-As shown by the pros, athletes across sports are now influencers coveted by sponsors.
-But these younger players need to raise their profiles now to get the most lucrative money-making opportunities.
-This boost will help springboard them to further possibilities if they continue on to a pro career, and even (especially) if they don’t.
-The good news is that college athletes today are digital natives who are already creating and sharing content.
-They just need to filter that activity through the lens of strategic, long-term thinking about personal brand building and what will best feed their careers ahead.
+As demonstrated by the pros, athletes playing any sport are now social media influencers and if they position themselves correctly, they are coveted by sponsors.
+But younger players need to start now to raise their profiles to get the most lucrative money-making opportunities.
+Just like it takes time and dedication to master a sport, building an athlete’s fan base requires patience, dedication and knowledge.
+But, this boost will help springboard them to further possibilities if they continue on to a pro career, and even (especially) if they don’t.
+The good news is that college athletes are digital natives who are already creating and sharing content.
+They just need to filter that activity through the lens of strategic, long-term thinking about personal brand building and what type of persona will best support their future career.

 “As a pro athlete, I’ve realized the importance of and the opportunity that my social media presence presents me, from sponsorship opportunities to engaging with fans.
-The tools I have to build my brand today would’ve been huge for getting an earlier jump on this in college.”
+The tools I have to build my brand today would’ve been huge for getting an earlier jump on this when I was playing in college.”

-— Brad Smith, Premier Lacrosse League Whipsnakes player, and former USILA All-American, Duke University
+— Brad Smith, Premier Lacrosse League Whipsnakes player, former USILA All-American, Duke University